Vaccine for Hepatitis B

 Three-Dose Hepatitis B Vaccine Schedule

 The hepatitis B vaccine is available at your doctor's office and local health department or clinic.
 All doses of the vaccine are required in order to be fully protected against hepatitis B. It is important to remember that babies born to infected mothers must receive the first dose of hepatitis B vaccine in the delivery room or within the first 12 hours of life (learn more about hepatitis B and pregnancy).

 - 1st Shot - At any given time, but newborns should receive this dose in the delivery room

 - 2nd Shot - At least one month (or 28 days) after the 1st shot

-- 3rd Shot - At least 4 months (16 weeks) after the 1st shot (and at least 2 months after the 2nd shot).
+- 3rd Shot - At least 4 months (16 weeks) after the 1st shot and 2 months after the 2nd shot.
 Infants should be a minimum of 24 weeks old at the time of the 3rd shot.

 You do not need to restart the hepatitis B vaccine series if you miss any of the shots.
 For example, if you start the vaccine series and stop, then get the 2nd shot when you can and make sure to get the 3rd shot at least two months later.
 Or, if you get the first two doses of vaccine and miss the third dose, then just schedule the last shot when you can.

 To be certain that you are protected against hepatitis B, ask for a simple blood test to check your “antibody titers” that will confirm whether the vaccination was successful.